emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Log throttling level.
-Only log messages with severity level greater than or equal to this level will be throttled.
-For example, if we set "log.throttling_level = error", only error, critical, alert, and emergency log messages will be throttled.
+The log throttling level.
+Only log messages with a severity level greater than or equal to this level will be throttled.
+For example, if set to `error`, only log messages at the `error`, `critical`, `alert`, and `emergency` levels will be throttled.

 ## Auth/ACL